sebv/grunt-boilerplate/README.md

 ./bin/grunt
 ```

-This will start a server at port 3001 and a reload proxy at port 3000.
+This will start a server at port 3001.
-To check the site with reload enabled, browse to: http://localhost:3000
+To check the site with reload enabled, browse to: http://localhost:3001

 This will also trigger unit test if the `test:auto` server is running.